Spectral theory for semigroups on locally convex spaces: Periodic semigroups

 Now, the implication follows from \prettyref{thm:fourier_expansion} in combination with \prettyref{prop:resolvent_periodic} \ref{it:res_per_4}, the assumption that $\sigma_{\p}(A)$ is bounded and $D(A)=X$.
-In particular, $D(A)=X$ and \eqref{eq:fourier_2} imply that there is $i\in\Z$, $i\neq 0$, such that $P_{i}\neq 0$ (if $i=0$ were the only $i\in\Z$ with $P_{i}\neq 0$, then $\rho=0$, which is contradiction).
+In particular, $D(A)=X$ and \eqref{eq:fourier_2} imply that there is $i\in\Z$, $i\neq 0$, such that $P_{i}\neq 0$ (if $i=0$ were the only $i\in\Z$ with $P_{i}\neq 0$, then $\rho=0$ by \prettyref{prop:period_zero}, which is contradiction).

 ``\ref{it:fourier_2}$\Rightarrow$\ref{it:fourier_1}'' Let there be $m\in\N$ and projections $P_{n}\in\cL(X)$, $-m\leq n\leq m$, such that conditions \ref{it:fourier_20}--\ref{it:fourier_23} are fulfilled.
 Due to \ref{it:fourier_20}, \ref{it:fourier_22} and \ref{it:fourier_23} $(T(t))_{t\geq 0}$ is a periodic strongly continuous locally equicontinuous semigroup on $X$ with $T(t_0)=\id$ whose generator $(A,D(A))$ fulfils $D(A)=X$ and $A =\sum_{n=-m}^{m}\frac{2\pi\mathsf{i}n}{t_0}P_n$.
 Moreover, we note that it follows from \ref{it:fourier_21} that there is $x\in X$ with $P_{-m}x\neq 0$ or $P_{m}x\neq 0$.
 W.l.o.g.~$P_{m}x\neq 0$.
 Then it holds that